PaloAltoNetworks/gaia/doc/documentation.md

 ##### `POST /gcpresources`

-creates a new gpc resource from field 'data'.
+creates a new gcp resource from field 'data'.

 #### Attributes